elifesciences-publications/mGluR_MLI_in-vivo/README.md

 ### Obtain timing information of the 2-photon imaging stacks : ```readExtractTimeStamps.py```

-The timing information of individal fluorescent frames recorded with ScanImage are read and saved in pickle files for further analysis.
+The timing information of individual fluorescent frames recorded with ScanImage are read and saved in pickle files for further analysis.

 ```python
 python readExtractTimeStamps.py